krka/velourfog/readme.txt

 * Iteration 5: Implement the partitioning strategy.
 * Iteration 6: Let the controller persist its state to disk to survive shutdowns.
 * Iteration 7: Persist storage data to disk for robustness.
+* Iteration 8: Let frontend nodes function more eventdriven to increase throughput.

 Usage
 =====